History of the Society

 In January 2014 the FGS was renamed Fairbridge Garden & Arts Society (FGAS), to better reflect the varied range of events offered to its members.
 All the profits from events and the membership subscriptions raised by FGAS go directly and exclusively to the Fairbridge Programme.

-In the financial year to April 2014, FGAS raised over £29,000, which was spent on helping young people in the Fairbridge Programmes based in three centres – Kennington and Poplar in London and Chatham in Kent – towards realising their potential
+In the financial year to DEC 2017 FGAS raised just under £30,000, which was spent on helping young people in the Fairbridge Programmes based in three centres – Kennington and Poplar in London and Chatham in Kent – towards realising their potential

 FGAS’s promotion of Fulham Palace Garden Centre ended in 2014 when The Prince’s Trust decided to sell the centre in order to invest the proceeds in a way more in keeping with the aims of the combined charities and to support more young people.
 The centre remained closed for a couple of years until sold, reopening as The Palace Gardener in March 2017.
-FGAS and The Palace Gardener are considering ways to work cooperatively and re-establish the close ties of the past.
+FGAS and The Palace Gardener have set up a discount scheme for FGAS members.
+For information and applying to join please contact The Palace Gardener and quote FGAS.